 Several aspects of the pharmaceutical industry’s current business model are controversial due to the potential of decision-making that brings benefit to companies while harming public health.
 Pharmaceutical companies are eligible for B Corp Certification if they have not, in the past five years, engaged in lobbying or policy that endangers consumer safety; influenced unjustified delay in the introduction of an authorized generic product to the market; or engaged in price gouging of their products.
 They must also demonstrate outlined best practices.

 The prison industry is controversial because of issues regarding mass incarceration and institutionalized oppression in the justice system, as well as challenges with service quality, pricing, and possible exploitation within that context.
-Companies that operate prisons are not eligible for B Corp Certification globally.
-Also, a moratorium is in place for companies serving prisons or utilizing prison labor in the United States; however, companies outside of the United States that serve prisons or utilize prison labor may be eligible, as long as they meet specific minimum requirements to manage potential risks.
+Companies that manage or operate prisons are ineligible for B Corp Certification globally.
+Companies in the United States and Canada serving or supporting prisons, including those who utilize prison labor, are placed under indefinite moratorium and are ineligible for certification; however, companies outside of the United States and Canada that serve prisons or utilize prison labor may be eligible as long as they meet additional requirements to manage potential risks.

 Serving Governments Tied to Human Rights Violations (2020)